 As the culmination of their educational experience, students work with a faculty adviser to design a culminating Integrative Learning Experience that demonstrates the student's mastery of a public health discipline that is relevant to his or her short and long-term career objectives.
-Students in the Health Policy and Management MPH degree programs complete a series of two capstone courses.
+Students in the Health Policy and Management MPH degree programs complete a capstone course.